DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 ![No sample outside volume](./ray-termination-far.jpg)

-You may still think that the result isn't exactly what you wanted, but I can assure you, we have what we expected.
-We can now modulate the value of the sample on the fly to change the cloud shape.
+You may still think that the result isn't exactly what you wanted.
+We can modulate the value of the sample on the fly to change the cloud shape.
 Let's start by applying some **windowing**, i.e., shift the sample values:

 _cloud.frag.glsl_
 ```glsl